cncf/tag-security/assessments/projects/custodian/joint-review.md

 resultant output (including logging to stdout) depends on the use case and may need to be appropriately restricted.

-Since Cloud Custodian delegates all security resposibilities to the user and their cloud IAM and execution environment, there is little documentation about potential security risks/trade-offs of the default IAM policy or other cloud environment configuration.
+Since Cloud Custodian delegates all security responsibilities to the user and their cloud IAM and execution environment, there is little documentation about potential security risks/trade-offs of the default IAM policy or other cloud environment configuration.